 Blood Glucose Test Results Help You Take Control

-Testing your own blood glucose helps you take control of your health, especially once you learn what your test result numbers mean, and what to do with them.
-Recent research, the Structured Testing Protocol (STeP) study, offers the proof.
-The study concluded that collecting the data of blood sugar test results, visualizing and understanding this data, and focusing treatment based on that data significantly reduced the A1C levels of poorly controlled, non insulin-treated type 2 diabetes over a 12-month period1.
+Monitoring your own blood glucose helps you take control of your health, especially once you learn what your test result numbers mean and what you can do with them.
+A recent clinical research, the Structured Testing Program (STeP), offers the proof.
+The study concluded that collecting, visualizing and understanding the data of blood sugar test results and focusing treatment based on that data significantly reduced the A1c levels of poorly managed, non insulin-treated type 2 diabetes over a 12-month period.

-Testing gives you the data to make informed decisions about your medication, diet, and exercise regimens.
-It is a smart way to see how what you eat and what you do affects your blood glucose.
+Blood glucose monitoring gives you the data to make informed decisions about your medication, diet and exercise regimens.
+It is a smart way to see how what your eating habits and what you do affect your blood glucose.

-Your test results inform the conversation you’ll have with your healthcare provider about setting target range goals for yourself, and they show how well you’re achieving them.
-It also helps you understand how to adjust your own oral medications or insulin dosage if your doctor has taught you how to do this yourself.
+In fact, your test results guide the conversation you’ll have with your healthcare provider about setting target range goals for yourself and how well you’re achieving them.
+They also help you understand how to adjust your own oral medications or insulin dosage, if your doctor has taught you how to do this yourself.

 Overall, you’ll be better equipped to cope with the day-to-day demands of living with diabetes so you can feel better each day.
-And best of all, by doing all of this, you can lower your risk for future diabetes complications1.
+By doing all of this, you can lower your risk of future diabetes complications.

 Best times to test

-The standard times to test your blood sugar level include:3
+The standard times to test your blood sugar level include:

 - Before breakfast (fasting)